hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921079v1-som-1k-a-thousand-problem-benchmark-dataset-for-strength-of-material.md

 ---
 layout: default
-title: SoM-1K: A Thousand-Problem Benchmark Dataset for Strength of Materials
+title: "SoM-1K: A Thousand-Problem Benchmark Dataset for Strength of Materials"
 ---

 # SoM-1K: A Thousand-Problem Benchmark Dataset for Strength of Materials